post-hero-img

 Site Search UI Example 1: Robert Gordon University

-easily visible and accessible search box ui design example
+search ui design example 1

 Robert Gordon University recognized that users needed to find course information fast; with that in mind, they implemented a course-specific search bar that is boldly placed and easily visible on the homepage.